Producer86/100-days-of-code/log.md

 For example, in a project, I had a backend with a structure similar to MVC, but only "Models" and "Controllers".
 Since it used MongoDB I already had "Models" so renamed them to "Managers", but it runs in a cluster managed by Kubernetes, which has a "Controller-Manager"...you get the point :D<br>
 /rambling<br>

-So I'm looking forward to learning more about these things called classes, whatever they are.

 **Link to tweet:** [Day 1](https://twitter.com/SzunTB/status/1049435242761789440)

 ---